docker/docs/docker-for-mac/networking.md

 ### I cannot ping my containers

-Docker for Mac is unable to route traffic to containers, and from containers back to the host.
+Docker for Mac can't traffic to containers, and from containers back to the host.

 ### Per-container IP addressing is not possible